aiven/devportal/docs/products/m3db/concepts/scaling-m3.rst

 * filtering data that gets to aggregated namespaces

-* configuring shorter buffer past duration as data for current block is retained in memory that much longer after the block is already past; Aiven for M3 defaults to maximum value, which is blocksize - 1 second); note that if changing buffer past duration to e.g. 1 minute, data older than 1 minute will be simply discarded
+* configuring shorter buffer past duration as data for current block is retained in memory that much longer after the block is already past; Aiven for M3 defaults to maximum value, which is block size - 1 second); note that if changing buffer past duration to e.g. 1 minute, data older than 1 minute will be simply discarded

 For M3DB memory usage cost, using the disk example, what is in RAM per series is (at least)::